PixelIndieDev/PermanentlyStopWindows11Updates/README.md

 **Run the Registry (.reg) File**
 - Download the .reg file
-- Double-click the downloaded .reg file
+- Double-click the file to run it.
+- Click *Yes* when the User Account Control (UAC) prompt appears.
-- Click Yes to confirm
+- Click *Yes* to confirm you want to add the information to the registry.

 **Verify**
 - Reopen Settings → Windows Update